rise8-us/rise8-us/docs/practice-playbook.md

 ## Development
 ---
 ### Test Driven Development
-Test Driven Development is software development practice.
+Test Driven Development is a software development practice.
 The process starts with authoring a failing test and then implementing the functionality required for the test to succeed.
 Often times referred to as “Red Green Refactor”, it consists of three distinct steps (red-green-refactor):

 1. Author a failing test
 2. Author just enough code for test to pass